Welcome to Upflow, we're glad you're here!

 The Client expressly acknowledges and accepts that if the documents required for registration are not approved by Upflow and Treezor, they may not access the Payment Services.

 7.3.
 If the registration documents are approved, Upflow informs the Client of this by any appropriate written means, including by e-mail.

-The Client must then supply additional information about their company, including information about the Beneficiary Account if they have opened a Payment Account, the Debtors and the pending invoices.
+The Client must then supply additional information about their company, including information about the Beneficiary Account if they have opened a Payment Account, the Debtors, and the pending invoices.

 Via their Administrator, the Client must also accept the pricing conditions proposed by Upflow, of which they will be informed in writing prior to the registration, or via the acceptance of a pricing schedule on the website.
-Only the Administrator is authorised to accept the pricing conditions on the Client’s behalf.
+Only the Administrator is authorized to accept the pricing conditions on the Client’s behalf.

 7.4.
 Upflow may demand any additional document it considers necessary in order to approve the registration.
-Upflow reserves the right to launch any verification procedures, tests or other checks it considers appropriate in order to approve the registration.
+Upflow reserves the right to launch any verification procedures, tests, or other checks it considers appropriate in order to approve the registration.

 Upflow reserves the right to refuse any registration request from a Client without needing to justify its decision.
 The Client will be informed of this refusal by any appropriate written method, including e-mail.
 The Client shall not seek any compensation on these grounds.

 If their registration request is approved, this will result in the opening of an Administrator Account by Upflow.
 This Administrator Account provides access to the Client Interface.

 This Client Interface enables the Administrators and Users to manage the use of Services in the form and using the technical resources which Upflow considers most appropriate for the provision of the said Services.